OpenScienceMOOC/site/coc.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting our [Code of Conduct Committee members](https://opensciencemooc.eu/people) Bianca Kramer, Chris Hartgerink and Ricardo Hartley Belmar via [conduct@opensciencemooc.eu](mailto:conduct@opensciencemooc.eu).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting our [Code of Conduct Committee members](https://opensciencemooc.eu/people) via [conduct@opensciencemooc.eu](mailto:conduct@opensciencemooc.eu).
 All is deemed necessary and appropriate to the circumstances.
 The project team is complaints will be reviewed and investigated and will result in a response that obligated to maintain confidentiality with regard to the reporter of an incident.